oliviercperrier/feedbuzz/README.md

 - Create the database shema `python db/model.py`
 - Populate the database `python db/insert_data.py`

+## Production
+- In the root directory, run: `npm run build`
+- The app is now running on `http://localhost:8000`

 *See what's in the container:*
 - List all container `docker ps -a`
 - `docker exec -it <container_id> /bin/sh`